dodgymike/hackrf-wiki/Future-Hardware-Modifications.md

 * RSSI from MAX2837 should be connected to an ADC on the LPC43xx.
 * Si5351C power sequencing: 1V8 must be applied before or at the same time as 3V3.
 This could be accomplished in various ways.
 Perhaps a FET controlling 3V3 for that part individually would be best.
 * The various places where we have selectable 1V8/3V3 should all be fixed, probably mostly to 1V8.

+# SGPIO issues

+### SGPIO Clock Routing

+It was a bad idea to run the SGPIO clock through the CPLD.
+In a future board rev, I recommend hooking one of SGPIO[8:11] directly to the same CLK_X2 signal going into the CPLD.
+In the interim, I modified my Jellybean (16 Apr 2012) to connect CPLD GCLK2 (at the via 1cm from the CPLD) to the LPC4330 P1_12 (at the via 3mm from the LPC4330):

+(insert photo here)

+And on the back side, I cut

+(insert photo here)

+I revised the clocking scheme of the Si5351C to:

+* 10MHz via CLK1 to the MAX5864
+* 10MHz via CLK2 to CPLD GCLK1 (assumed in-phase with CLK1 and the MAX5864)
+* 20MHz via CLK3 to CPLD GCLK2 and LPC4330 P1_12 (SGPIO8) (assumed in-phase with CLK2 edges)